sherlockholms221B/meFriends-facebook-clone/README.md

 <a href="https://vshare-pi.vercel.app/">Live site</a>

 ## Introduction
-Vshare is a video sharing social media application similar to Tik Tok.
+MeFriends as i will aprantly name it is a video & photo sharing social media application similar to facebook.
 This application is a complex web application with tons of functionality such as like, comment and edit post, profile and suggested account with full auth functionality.
-Vshare is built with the most advanced content manegment system (sanity) which enhanced it fetching capabilities.
+MeFriends is built with the most advanced content manegment system (sanity) which enhanced it fetching capabilities.

 Setup: